2000 Camp David Summit: Palestinian proposal

+Final Israeli proposal to the Palestinians

+The proposals made to the Palestinians were never put into writing, but told orally to Palestinian negotiators.
+There are conflicting accounts as to what transpired.
+The following table summarizes what was finally offered to Palestinians, according to various sources.
+Most sources agree, that under Israel's final proposal, the Temple Mount (including Al-Aqsa) would remain under Israeli sovereignty.
+Israel would also take most of the rest of East Jerusalem, while Palestinians would get some parts too.
+Israel would annex 8% or 13.5% of the West Bank, and would maintain a military of an additional 6–12% of the West Bank for an unspecified period of time (sometimes called a "long term lease").
+According to some sources, Israel would also retain its settlement blocks in the Gaza Strip.
+The Palestinian state would not be contiguous and the West Bank would be split into 2 or 3 sections.
+Finally, Israel would control Palestinian airspace.

 Aftermath

 In mid-October, Clinton and the parties held a summit in Sharm El Sheikh, resulting in a "Sharm memorandum" with understandings aimed at ending the violence and renewing security cooperation.
 From 18 to 23 December they held negotiations, followed by Clinton's presentation of his "parameters", in a last attempt to achieve peace in the Middle East before his second term ended in January 2001.
 Although the official statements stated that both parties had accepted the Clinton Parameters with reservations, these reservations in fact meant that the parties had rejected the parameters on certain essential points.
 On 2 January 2001, the Palestinians put forward their acceptance with some fundamental objections.
 Barak accepted the parameters with a 20-page letter of reservations.
 A Sharm el-Sheikh summit planned for 28 December did not take place.

 Clinton's initiative led to the Taba negotiations in January 2001, where the two sides published a statement saying they had never been closer to agreement (though such issues as Jerusalem, the status of Gaza, and the Palestinian demand for compensation for refugees and their descendants remained unresolved), but Barak, facing elections, re-suspended the talks.
 Ehud Barak was to be defeated by Ariel Sharon in 2001.